phanmemkhoinghiep/homeassistant/README.md

 # homeassistant
-This is my custom component, sensor and other for homeassistant
+This is my custom component, sensor and other my configuration for homeassistant